Calf Canyon/Hermits Peak Fire becomes largest in New Mexico history at nearly 300,000 acres - KESQ

 The blaze, burning east of Santa Fe, is 27% contained with 2,015 personnel working to contain the fire, officials said Monday on a Facebook page providing updates on the effort to quell it.

 The Calf Canyon Fire started April 19 and later combined with the Hermits Peak Fire, which has been burning for more than a month, to become the nation’s largest wildfire this year.
-It has destroyed hundreds of homes.
+It has destroyed hundreds of homes and grown to a perimeter of over 500 miles.

 The wildfire, which has threatened the city of Las Vegas, New Mexico, has prompted President Joe Biden to declare a major disaster.
 The cause of the fire remains under investigation.